A Liquid-Fueled Reactor Network Model for Enhanced NOx Prediction in Gas Turbine Combustors: Results and Discussion

 \subsubsection{Sensitivity to Air Inlet Temperature}

-Figure~\ref{fig:validation_comparison_temp} presents a comparison of reactor network modeling approaches against high-fidelity CFD simulations across a range of inlet air temperatures (300-500 K).
+Figure~\ref{fig:validation_comparison_temp} presents a comparison of reactor network modeling approaches against high-fidelity CFD simulations across a range of inlet air temperatures (300-500 K) at a fuel flow rate of 2.2 g/s.
 The comparative analysis evaluates three modeling approaches: the reference CFD simulation with detailed chemistry, the proposed liquid fuel reactor network (LFRN) incorporating spray dynamics, and a conventional gaseous fuel reactor network (GFRN) with the same number of reactors.
+Different flamelet tables are applied for each temperature inlet condition, with each table generated by setting the air-side boundary condition in Z-coordinate to the air inlet CFD temperature.
 The GFRN is developed in a similar fashion to the LFRN, with the same optimization procedure applied, but without the inclusion of spray dynamics (i.e., we assume that the fuel is introduced in the gaseous phase).
 We compare the capabilities of the proposed LFRN and the GFRN in accurately capturing the outlet temperature, \ce{NO}, and \ce{NO2} at the exit of the combustor.

 For the results shown, we select the 300K case as the reference condition to tune the reactor as described in section \ref{sec:clustering_opt}.
-Subsequent predictions at other inlet temperatures are computed based on the mass flow rates and residence times obtained from this reference condition.
+Subsequent predictions at other inlet temperatures are computed based on the mass flow rates and residence times obtained from this reference condition without recalibration.
 The results in Fig. \ref{fig:validation_comparison_temp} show that both reactor network methodologies (LFRN and GFRN) accurately capture the exit temperature, maintaining consistent agreement with CFD results throughout the investigated inlet temperature range.
 The thermal predictions exhibit deviations below 3\% for both approaches, indicating that the global energy balance and heat release characteristics are adequately represented by both modeling frameworks.
-In contrast to the similar fidelities observed for the outlet temperatures, the NOx predictions reveal significant differences.
-For NO mass fraction predictions, the LFRN demonstrates good agreement with CFD results, maintaining prediction errors below 14\%, while the GFRN significantly underpredicts NO with errors of 70-72\% throughout the entire temperature range.
+In contrast to the similar fidelities observed for the outlet temperatures, the {NO\textsubscript{x}} predictions reveal significant differences.
+For NO mass fraction predictions, the LFRN demonstrates good agreement with CFD results, but errors grow from 0.54\% at the baseline to 26.3\% at 500 K. On the other hand, the GFRN significantly underpredicts NO with errors of 80--91\% throughout the entire temperature range.